MSKWKR/DefenderReferPoint/README.md

 ## Installation
 1. Download the package and place the folder within WindowsPowerShell Module path.
 eg: *`C:\ProgramFiles\WindowsPowerShell\Modules`*
-2. To import the module: `Import-Module DefenderReferPoint-beta`
+2. To import the module: `Import-Module DefenderReferPoint`

 ## Usage
 ### Backup-Env